AJ-Tan/7.-Frontend-Mentor---Testimonial-Grid-HTML-SASS-/README.md

    animation: fade-in--forward 0.5s ease-in-out forwards;
 }

-/* This will not work, due to transform propert is included in keyframe with fill mode forwards */ .card:hover {
+/* This will not work, due to transform property is included in keyframe with fill mode forwards */ .card:hover {
    transform: scale(1.05);
 }